bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 to be "trapped" in our confidence interval 95% of the time.
-Note this is different from saying that on any one experiment we "trapped" :math:`\theta` with a 95% probability -- after we have a realized confidence interval (i.e. fixed values), the "true" parameter either lies in it or it doens't.
+Note this is different from saying that on any one experiment we "trapped" :math:`\theta` with a 95% probability -- after we have a realized confidence interval (i.e. fixed values), the "true" parameter either lies in it or it doesn't.

 In some ways confidence intervals give us more context then a single point estimate.
 For example, if we're looking at the response of a marketing campaign